AsumVictor/endiAPI/docs/KAFKA_SSL_CERTIFICATE.md

    ```

 2. **Corporate proxy or firewall blocking SSL:**
-   - Check if the network requires a proxy
+   - Check if your network requires a proxy
    - Ensure port 25073 is not blocked
    - Test from a different network